- Home

 What streets are not subject to the 25 MPH speed limit?

-Certain roads with existing speed regulations are not subject to the reduced speed limit, even if they are in a tickly settled or business district.
-There are several special speed regulations on file with MassDOT, governing 17 local jurisdiction roadways in Lowell.
-Throughfares under Massachusetts Department of Transportation jurisdiction, such as VFW Highway and the Lowell Connector have special speed regulations.
+Certain roads with existing speed regulations are not subject to the reduced speed limit, even if they are in a thickly settled or business district.
+Throughfares under Massachusetts Department of Transportation jurisdiction, such as VFW Highway, Princeton Boulevard, and the Lowell Connector have special speed regulations.
+Local jurisdiction roadways with special speed regulations include Pawtucket Boulevard and Andover Street.
 A map of special speed regulation roadways can be found here.

 Can a 25 MPH speed limit sign be placed on my street?